-Naturally, the frame is Di2 and electronic groupset ready and has internal cable routing.
+Naturally, the frame is electronic groupset ready and has internal cable routing.
 At the back of the frame the larger wishbone seat stay increases the responsiveness and stiffness of the frame making the bike accelerate as soon as you get out of the saddle.

 - 1. Unique ‘blended’ geometry

-- A tall head tube at the front giving a more up right comfortable position blended with a race rear triangle
+- A tall head tube at the front giving a more up right comfortable position blended with a race rear triangle for speed

 - 2. Tapered fork steerer